TheDatBoi2003/Toontown_De-Clashified/README.md

 - First Mover (lv 7-15 SB Field Specialist)
 - Executive Cogs
 - Lure Knockback bonus fix
-- Smooth Animations (can be turned off in settings.json)
+- Smooth Animations (can be turned on in settings.json)
 - Sounds all go off at once
 - In certain scenarios, 5+ cogs can enter a battle!
 - Tons of more to come soon!